Mechanic · Crash Gamdom originals 12 min read

 How does Gamdom crash fairness work?

 Gamdom uses standard HMAC-SHA256 fairness with operator-committed server seed (SHA-256 hash published before the round), player-controlled client seed, and per-round nonce.
 The crash multiplier is derived from the HMAC byte stream scaled into the reciprocal distribution.
-Player can replay any round locally to verify; see the seven-step replay routine for the cross-brand walkthrough.
+Player can replay any round locally to verify; see the how to verify audit-friendly cryptographic roll related piece for the cross-brand walkthrough.

 Is Gamdom Crash safe given the raw RTP verification gap?